braunjj/iamjoshbraun-blog/content/posts/work/layout-editor-design/index.md

 ### Editing layouts

 * To help users edit and optimize layouts, we added the ability to bulk edit fields and redesigned the sidebar to make room for a new field search and filters.
 When used together, users could now quickly search for any instance of a field across all document pages, select them all and bulk edit their configurations with just a few clicks.

-### Creating missing layouts

-* To help business process managers create new layouts from poor quality document images, we introduced a new image editing experience at the beginning of the flow.
-Users no longer needed a high quality blank document to get started – they could simply upload any completed document then adjust, crop, and erase any previous text from the image.
-This gave users the power to edit images right from within the layout creation flow.

 ## Validation and Launch